-Auditing standards generally accepted in Japan consist of the followings:
+Auditing standards generally accepted in Japan consist of the following:

-- Auditing Standards codified by the Business Accounting Council (BAC), an advisory body established within the Financial Services Agency (FSA); - ♦ Auditing Standard stipulates principles and key concepts about the financial statement audit, agreed among broad stakeholders. - ♦ Standard on Quality Control for Audits is required to be applied together with Auditing Standard. - ♦ BAC consists of practitioners as well as non-practitioners including academics, executives of major companies, investors, a representative from stock exchanges, and is observed by Ministry of Justice. - Auditing Standards Committee Statements (ASCSs) and a Quality Control Standard Committee Statement (QCSCS) issued by the Japanese Institute of Certified Public Accountants (JICPA). () - ♦ BAC refers JICPA to develop detailed requirements to implement Auditing Standard codified by BAC in practice.
-These requirements, together with relevant application materials, are included in ASCSs and a QCSCS. - → ASCSs and a QCSCS are developed based on Auditing Standard codified by BAC, and to converge with clarified International Standards of Auditing (ISA) and International Standard on Quality Control 1 (ISQC 1) issued by the International Auditing and Assurance Standards Board (IAASB)

-- · In October 2006, JICPA issued ASCS No. 35 The Auditor's Responsibility to Consider Fraud in an Audit of Financial Statements, which was developed to converge with ISA 240. - In December 2011, JICPA issued QCSCS 1 and ASCSs with the same numbers as used in the clarified ISQC 1 and ISAs, including ASCS 240 The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, which were redrafted based on clarified ISA 240.
-Those QCSCS and ASCSs are effective for the periods beginning on or after April 1, 2012. - Based on the Standard to Address Risks of Fraud in an Audit which is currently proposed to the public, relevant QCSC 1 and ASCSs, including ASCS 240, will be revised.
+- Auditing Standards codified by the Business Accounting Council (BAC), an advisory body established within the Financial Services Agency (FSA); - ☆ The Auditing Standards stipulate principles and key concepts about the financial statement audit, agreed among broad stakeholders. - ☆ The Standard on Quality Control for Audits is required to be applied together with the Auditing Standards. - ☆ The BAC consists of practitioners as well as non-practitioners including academics, executives of major companies, investors, a representative from the stock exchanges, and is observed by the Ministry of Justice. - Auditing Standards Committee Statements (ASCSs) and a Quality Control Standard Committee Statement (QCSCS) issued by the Japanese Institute of Certified Public Accountants (JICPA). () - ☆ The BAC requests the JICPA to develop detailed requirements to implement Auditing Standards codified by the BAC in practice.
+These requirements, together with relevant application materials, are included in the ASCSs and a QCSCS. - ☆ The ASCSs and a QCSCS are developed based on Auditing Standards codified by the BAC, and to converge with the clarified International Standards of Auditing (ISA) and the International Standard on Quality Control 1 (ISQC 1) issued by the International Auditing and Assurance Standards Board (IAASB). - () - In October 2006, the JICPA issued ASCS No. 35 The Auditor's Responsibility to Consider Fraud in an Audit of Financial Statements, which was developed to converge with ISA 240. - In December 2011, the JICPA issued QCSCS 1 and ASCSs with the same numbers as used in the clarified ISQC 1 and ISAs, including ASCS 240 The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, which were redrafted based on clarified ISA 240.
+Those QCSCS and ASCSs are effective for periods beginning on or after April 1, 2012. - Based on the Standard to Address Risks of Fraud in an Audit which is currently proposed to the public, relevant QCSC 1 and ASCSs, including ASCS 240, will be revised.

-(Exposure Draft) Standard to Address Risks of Fraud in an Audit (tentative name)
+Standard to Address Risks of Fraud in an Audit